My motives for international travel remain the same as they were decades ago. What has changed is me, for the better I hope.

 Overcoming challenges can be a confidence booster which in turns benefits mental health.
 Insurmountable challenges or discomforts can develop an appreciation of home.
 Sometimes what you witness abroad can put the problems of life in your own country into perspective.

 Stuck in a rut?
 Sometimes what you witness and experience abroad can unstick you from the humdrum status quo, opening your mind and life to a number of possibilities.
+Travel is transformative.
 The fictional character of Shirley Valentine is a great example of falling in love with the idea of living through travel.
 The stroppy teenagers in the queue at Qalandia Checkpoint, on my trip from Jerusalem to Ramallah, inspired me to stand up to a workplace bully.

 Travel allows time for reflection.
 Sometimes the very nature of being in a different environment naturally engenders self-discovery.
 Why am I here is an existential question one could ask oneself while travelling.
 The Why am I still here question means you’re delayed.
 But there’s an existential reason for the delay as well.
 Trust me.